Fast convergence rates for dose-response estimation

 \subsection{Notation \& setup}

-Continuous or multi-valued treatments occur often in practice; time, distance traveled, or dosage of a drug are common examples.
-We study the problem of estimating the effect of a continuous treatment $A \in \mathcal{A} \subset \R$ on an outcome $Y \in \mathcal{Y} \subset \R$.
-Within the potential outcomes framework \citep{rubin1974estimating}, this effect is defined as the expectation of the potential outcome $Y^a$, which is the outcome observed if the subject takes treatment level $A = a$.
-In other words, the estimand represents the average outcome if everyone in the population had taken treatment level $a$.
-Because $A$ is continuous, $\E(Y^a)$ is a curve, often referred to as the \textit{dose-response function} (DRF).
-Under standard assumptions (see e.g. \cite{kennedy2017nonparametric}), the DRF takes the form of a partial mean:
+We let $A \in \mathcal{A} \subset \R$ denote the continuous treatment and $Y \in \mathcal{Y} \subset \R$ the outcome.
+Within the potential outcomes framework \citep{rubin1974estimating}, the expected outcome if everyone in the population takes $A = t$ is $\E(Y^t)$.
+Because $A$ is continuous, $t \mapsto \E(Y^t)$ is referred to as the \textit{dose-response function} (DRF).
+Under standard assumptions (see e.g. \cite{kennedy2017nonparametric}), the DRF takes the form:

 where $X \in \mathcal{X} \subset \R^d$ denotes measured confounders.
-Let $Z = (Y, A, X)$ be distributed according to some distribution $\Pb$ with density $p$ with respect to the Lebesgue measure.
-The goal of this paper is to discuss new ways of estimating $\theta(a)$ using $n$ iid copies of $Z$, which yield strong error guarantees, under weaker conditions, and fast rates of convergence.
-To simplify the notation we define:
+We consider estimating $\theta_0(t)$ having access to $n$ iid copies of $Z = (Y, A, X)$ sampled from some distribution $\Pb$ with density $p$ with respect to the Lebesgue measure.
+To simplify the notation, we write $p(u)$ for the density of a generic random variable $U$ with respect to the Lebesgue measure and define